theodorejb/lightncandy/README.md

 ```

 **Handlebars Options**
+* `FLAG_KNOWNHELPERSONLY`: Set to allow further optimizations based on the known helpers list.
+Same as the Handlebars.js `knownHelpersOnly` compile time option.
 * `FLAG_NOESCAPE` : Set to not HTML escape any content.
 * `FLAG_STRICT` : Run in strict mode.
 In this mode, templates will throw rather than silently ignore missing fields.
 * `FLAG_PREVENTINDENT` : Prevent indented partial-call from indenting the entire partial output by the same amount.
 Same as the Handlebars.js `preventIndent` compile option.